NVIDIA/nvbmc-docs/security/obmc-credential-protection.md

 - Finally the request goes to the backend D-bus repo which does the job https://gitlab-collab-01.nvidia.com/viking-team/phosphor-certificate-manager/-/tree/develop-2.8

 Usecases:
 1. User sends either a signed certificate or a PEM-encoded private key with signed certificate to redfish-core `CertificateService.ReplaceCertificate` API.
 It is handled in `certificate_service.cpp:677 requestRoutesCertificateActionsReplaceCertificate`.
 This data is temporarily written to the device to a tmpfs directory `/tmp/Certs.XXXXXX` before being passed over DBus to HTTPS/LDAP/TrustStore certificate manager service, chosen based on certificate URI, using `xyz.openbmc_project.Certs.Replace` interface, method `Replace`.

-Certificate manager service reference: https://github.com/openbmc/phosphor-dbus-interfaces/blob/a3d0c212a1e734a77fbaf11c7561c59e59d514da/xyz/openbmc_project/Certs/README.md .
-The actual service implementation is `phosphor-certificate-manager`.
-(TBD)
+The actual service implementation is in `phosphor-certificate-manager`.

 2. User wants to generate a CSR using redfish-core `CertificateService.GenerateCSR` API, implemented in `certificate_service.cpp:236 requestRoutesCertificateActionGenerateCSR`, with all required fields passed as JSON in request body, which are passed to HTTPS/LDAP/TrustStore certificate manager service, based on URI, using `xyz.openbmc_project.Certs.CSR.Create` interface, method `GenerateCSR`.

-(TBD)
+CSR is generated in `phosphor-certificate-manager` which implements the DBus service, along which a RSA or EC private key is generated and saved to a hardcoded file.

 #### Solution

-After sent key/cert data arrives and is eventually written to disk, saved files will be checked whether they contain any private keys and if there are, they will be encrypted after writing to disk using inotify watch in `bmcweb`.
+After sent key/cert data arrives and is eventually written to disk, saved files will be checked whether they contain any private keys and if there are, they will be encrypted after writing to disk using inotify_watch in `bmcweb`.
 As in ssl_key_handler encryption/decryption of the private key is implemented analogously using the OpenSSL `PEM_write/read_PrivateKey` with AES-256-CBC cipher and LSP password-based encryption.

+Questions:
+- **Can we encrypt keys directly in `phosphor-certificate-manager`?**

 ## Licensing